 We’ve already established that engagement rings are not cheap.
 Deciding to finance an engagement ring may relieve the burden of the cost, but that doesn’t mean you should get carried away.

 It’s tempting to get dazzled by those sparkling diamonds, and the desire to blow your loved one away with an amazing ring is strong.
-But before you splurge, you need to stop and consider a few things.
+But before you decide how to pay for an engagement ring, you need to stop and consider a few things.

 It’s likely that you have other regular financial commitments, such as a mortgage or rent, plus your monthly bills and other debt repayments.
 Don’t forget your usual monthly living costs on top of that, either.